How the scam works:

 Most of the callers identify themselves as attorneys for the loan company.
 They obtain credit card information, dates of birth, confidential telephone numbers and other personal information, and then proceed to victimize the residents.
 Even worse, they threaten the victims with blackmailing if they don't receive the amount.

-Watch the video below to see in action the payday loan scam, reported in the news.
+Watch the video below to see in action the Payday Loan Scam exposed:

 Payday Loan Scam in the News Video